Rudy Giuliani 'An Absolute Pig' For Stormy Daniels Insults, Michael Avenatti Says — Calls On Trump To Fire Him

 Giuliani also asserted, according to CNN, that Daniels, whose legal name is Stephanie Clifford, was not capable of suffering damage to her reputation because, as an adult film performer, “she has no reputation.
 If you’re going to sell your body for money, you just don’t have a reputation.”

 Interviewed by Anderson Cooper of CNN later in the day, Avenatti slammed Giuliani as an “absolute pig” and called on Trump to fire him.
-Trump hired Giuliani to defend him against the Russia collusion investigation on April 19, The New York Times reported.
+Trump hired Giuliani to defend him against the Russia collusion investigation on April 19, the New York Times reported.

 “Mr. Giuliani is an absolute pig for making those comments.
-He’s basically stating that women who engage in the adult film industry or other forms of pornography don’t have reputations, they’re not entitled to respect,” Avenatti said in the interview, as transcribed by The Washington Examiner.
+He’s basically stating that women who engage in the adult film industry or other forms of pornography don’t have reputations, they’re not entitled to respect,” Avenatti said in the interview, as transcribed by the Washington Examiner.
 “I certainly don’t hope we’ve reached a place where Rudy Giuliani is the police that’s going to decide which women deserve respect or not.
 His comments were piggish, they’re outrageous in today’s day and age.”

 Watch Avenatti respond to Giuliani’s remarks in the video below.